weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-4.md

-She and her sister returned to Boston, telling every one there what a successful year their darling had had at Columbia, and telling Braxton before they left that he could not have another cent of their money that summer, that if he didn’t enter Columbia in the fall <span class="nowrap">. . .</span> well, he was not yet of age.
+She and her sister returned to Boston, telling every one there what a successful year their darling had had at Columbia, and telling Braxton before they left that he could not have another cent of their money that summer, that if he didn’t enter Columbia in the fall . . . well, he was not yet of age.
 They made many vague threats; none so alarming, however, as the threat of a temporary, if not permanent, suspension of his allowance.